dedis/cothority/eventlog/README.md

 Contrary to ordinary event logging services, we offer better security and auditability.
 Below are some of the main features that sets us apart.

-- Collective witness - a collection of nodes, or conodes, indepdently observe the logging of an event.
+- Collective witness - a collection of nodes, or conodes, independently observe the logging of an event.
 The event will only be accepted if a 2/3-majority think it is valid, e.g., the timestamp is reasonable, the client is authorised and so on.